livekit/livekit-cli/README.md

-lk agent debugger start                       # starts the agent, prints its opening message if it has one lk agent debugger say "Hi, what can you do?"  # prints tool calls (with arguments and results), handoffs, and the reply lk agent debugger say "Book a table for two tonight" lk agent debugger wait-for-reply --timeout 15s   # wait for the agent to speak unprompted (a timer, a follow-up after silence) lk agent debugger chat-history                # the whole conversation so far lk agent debugger events --follow             # live, one-line-per-event stream of everything the session does lk agent debugger logs --last 40              # the agent process's logs (tracebacks, warnings)
+lk agent debugger start                       # starts the agent, prints its opening message if it has one lk agent debugger say "Hi, what can you do?"  # prints tool calls (with arguments and results), handoffs, and the reply lk agent debugger say "Book a table for two tonight" lk agent debugger chat-history                # the whole conversation so far lk agent debugger events --follow             # live, one-line-per-event stream of everything the session does lk agent debugger logs --last 40              # the agent process's logs (tracebacks, warnings)